 Airbus facts and figures

 Airbus champions innovative technologies and offers the most modern and comprehensive family of civil airliners with capacities ranging from 100 to more than 600 seats.

 As the leading commercial aircraft manufacturer, the company regularly captures approximately half of all commercial airliner orders in the 100-seat and above categories.
-Through 2014, Airbus has sold over 15,200 aircraft and delivered 8,800-plus jetliners since its creation, with more than 8,100 Airbus aircraft are in service, with some 500 customers and operators located worldwide.
+Through 2015, Airbus sold over 16,300 aircraft to around 400 customers worldwide, and delivered 9,500-plus jetliners.

 Airbus’ philosophy is to avoid cyclic changes in its production/delivery rates, thereby preventing peaks and dips in the response to market situation.
-As a result the company has implemented a smooth increase in output every year since the mid-2000s.
+As a result, the company has implemented a smooth increase in output for 13 years in a row.

 The company’s backlog of commercial jetliners through 2015 stood at an industry-wide record of 6,831 aircraft, valued at more than US$1 trillion at list prices.